 - Aptoide: Aptoide is a decentralised app marketplace where you create your own app store within their platform.
 You get more control over how you distribute apps, with fewer restrictions compared to Google Play Store.
 Aptoide has no geographical restrictions, meaning you reach a broader audience globally and reach users who might not have access to the Google Play Store.

 - GetJar: GetJar gives you access to a wide range of device types and potential users beyond traditional app stores.
 It offers a way to publish free and paid apps across different device types.
 It's less competitive than major app stores, which help new developers get initial exposure.
-You'll learn about different ways to monetise your apps and attract users.

 - Samsung Galaxy Store: Samsung Galaxy Store is an exclusive platform targeting Samsung device users.
 You'll get tools designed explicitly for Samsung hardware and allow you to create apps that use Samsung-specific features.